-The CCNS Board of Directors has endorsed the principles of the Responsible Coaching Movement and with support from CCNS, the NS Provincial Cross Country Ski Team and member clubs are implementing the recommendations of the Responsible Coaching Movement.
+Cross Country Nova Scotia’s Board of Directors has endorsed the principles of the Responsible Coaching Movement.
+The NS Provincial Cross Country Ski Team and member clubs are implementing the recommendations of the Responsible Coaching Movement, with support from CCNS.

 The Canadian Sport Help Line has been launched as a component of the Safe Sport initiative.
 A partnership of the Sport Dispute Resolution Centre of Canada, Government of Canada, and Canadian Centre for Mental Health in Sport.